-My flight was certainly comfy enough.
-But how about other things?
-Well, below is a rundown on the features and what I experienced.
+Well, below is a rundown on the features and a step-by-step Cathay Pacific economy class review.
+Here’s what I experienced…

-Cathay Pacific isn’t one of them.
-It isn’t a budget flight carrier and is, by no means, a low-frills airline.
-Having said that, flying with Cathay Pacific may cost a bit more than your favourite budget flight carrier, but what it offers for that price is class and a premium customer service, and you start observing that right from their check-in counters.
+Cathay Pacific isn’t a budget flight carrier and is, by no means, a low-frills airline.
+Having said that, even flying in the Cathay Pacific economy class may cost a bit more than your budget flight carrier’s premium economy.
+But what it offers at that price is class and premium customer service.
+And you start experiencing so as soon as you check in.

-But with Cathay Pacific, I did notice the difference in quantity (in both of their flights: Kolkata-Hong Kong and Hong Kong-Delhi) plus the additional snack choices such as the fresh fruit platter, the cheese and crackers, and dessert were good value add-ons.
+But with Cathay Pacific, I noticed the difference in quantity (in both of their flights: Kolkata-Hong Kong and Hong Kong-Delhi) plus the additional snack choices such as the fresh fruit platter, the cheese and crackers, and dessert were good value add-ons.

 The beverage selection was pretty decent too, and as always, I decided to go for a choice of quality red wine, which was available throughout the flight, as was the beer.